 And For Those "Sales Events"...

 Yes, the ad circular does state that some items might be unavailable.
-But I have shown up at Yard Sales within minutes of opening and asked about advertised items, only to encounter befuddled customer service reps who knew nothing about the items.
+Reports indicate people are showing up at Yard Sales within minutes of opening and asked about advertised items, only to encounter befuddled customer service reps who knew nothing about the items.

 - Lumber Liquidators is a discount hardwood, engineered wood, and laminate flooring retail outlet.